tjanczuk/edge/README.md

 Also nested Exceptions are supported.
 Properties representing lists return only their type name (see `InnerExceptions` in the example above).

 To represent the Exception type, its full name is stored as `name`.
-To follow the (JavaScript convention for Errors)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error], the `Message` is also stored as the property `message`.
+To follow the [JavaScript convention for Errors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error), the `Message` is also stored as the property `message`.

 All other property names of the source Exception are used literally.